AlexOfRivia/AutoMagik/readme.md

 - Communicate internally via task-specific comments
 - Sync all information in real time through a Firebase backend

 Only authorized users (workshop employees with active accounts) can access the system.
-The application requires an active internet connection to synchronize with Firebase and communicate with any external vehicle APIs.
+The application requires an active internet connection to synchronize with Firebase.

 ---